 Victim Services Unit

-The Van Buren County Victim Services Unit (VSU) is a trained volunteer group under the direction of the Van Buren County Sheriff's Office, the Michigan Sheriff's Association and the Coordination of Tara Bugg and David Hagan.
+The Van Buren County Victim Services Unit (VSU) is a trained volunteer group under the direction of the Van Buren County Sheriff's Office, the Michigan Sheriff's Association and the Coordination of Tara Bugg and Neva Carey.
 Dedicated to helping victims, survivors and their loved ones work through a crisis, they are the helping hands of the police, fire and medical personnel.

 How Victim Services Unit Helps Victims